Great Pyrenees Lab Mix | Ultimate Guide

 Both male and female Great Pyrenees Lab Mixes have a large size and high weight.
 Male Great Pyrenees Lab Mixes are a bit heavier in weight and larger in size than their female counterparts.

-An average female Pyradors has a height of 23-27 inches and a weight of 70-90 pounds.
+An average female Pyrador has a height of 23-27 inches and a weight of 70-90 pounds.
 On the other hand, an average male Great Pyrenees Lab Mix stands tall to reach 25-29 inches with a weight range of 80-100 pounds.

 Vital Stats About Great Pyrenees Lab Mix